not-sponsored/distend/README.md

 pip install .
 ```

 Distend is supported on Python 3.6 and above.
-Also, there are no dependencies
-other than a few standard library packages (included by default with your python install).
+Also, there are no dependencies, but Distend does use a few standard library packages (included by default with your Python install).

 -----
 ## Usage